GlobalFishingWatch/GFW_technical_documentation/All-Vessels.md

 ## Data Description

-+ **UNDER CONSTRUCTION** For now, please see the [All Vessels Data Template](https://docs.google.com/document/d/1zhYOFaur-XNv5i1q3cE-IGn84bcJRNAJqTya0BIBmQo/edit?pli=1) for more.
++ Please see the [All Vessels Data Template](https://docs.google.com/document/d/1zhYOFaur-XNv5i1q3cE-IGn84bcJRNAJqTya0BIBmQo/edit?pli=1) for field definitions of all fields in table.

 ## Caveats and Known Issues